For many parents, realizing that your child may receive an autism diagnosis can be difficult and or surprising, but it doesn’t have to be.

 Often, parents will overlook or rationalize some of the early signs they observe.
 For many, overlooking these signs led to a later diagnosis than would have been preferable.

-Being on the proactive side when it comes to managing your child’s care, especially when signs of autism are shown, is never a bad thing.
+Being on the proactive side when it comes to managing your child’s care, is never a bad thing.
 In fact, putting early intervention practices into place will pay dividends over the long run.

 The next step that these researchers identified is, “starting to question the signs.”